wp-plugins/single-post-ads/readme.txt

 This plugin lets you laser focus your banners, advertisements, promos and affiliate promos in relevant posts that you choose.
 When you put out a quality review or are talking about a specific product, people are more open and ready to checking out the product when you invite them to.
 Take it a step further.
 Make your call to action bolder or place a banner ad directly in that post instead of showing other ads that may not be relevant.

 Features

 * Use HTML or Javascript ads
 * Includes the option to fall back to a default advertisement if no ads are found for that post (optional)
 * Automatically place ads before, after content or using widgets
 * For finer control, you can choose to use a shortcode to include the ad directly into your post
-* Easy-insert shortcode button in the visual editor so you don’t have to remember the code

 == Installation ==